Jergar92/Game_Engine/README.md

 * Added: Add Serializacion of the scene
 * Added: Add Folder System
 * Added: Add Custom Format (.frog)
+* Added: Add Transformations to components
+* Added: Add AABB and OBB Bounding Box
+* Added: Add Frustum Culing
+* Added: Add Camera do it with MathGeolib
+* Added: Add Mouse Picking
+* Added: Add Resize the camera view when you resize the window

 #### v0.5.0